Why Learn to Teach at Lewis & Clark?

 - Our programs are structured on the cohort model, so you work intimately with a small group of creative, committed colleagues who bring with them a wide range of life experiences and a dedication to becoming change agents in schools.
 The deep relationships among cohort members are often a major support for beginning teachers.

 - During your first years of teaching, we invite you to return to campus and discuss your teaching with your colleagues and faculty.
 The New Teacher Seminars are a direct outgrowth of our belief in the power of mentoring new teachers and supporting them in their first years of teaching.

 Coursework for diversity, special needs, and classroom management

 Our programs include significant coursework addressing students whose first language is not English, students who have special needs, and students whose reading ability is considerably below grade level.
 We focus on teaching the whole child and nurturing all learners.
 All students learn classroom management techniques in a dedicated class.

-Additionally, preservice students can begin coursework toward an ESOL/bilingual endorsement.
+Additionally, preservice students can chose a degree program that includes an ESOL endorsement.